Gazpacho when you don’t have fresh tomatoes

 No wonder gazpacho is one of the most popular cold soups in the world!

-And as you can drink it from a glass, it can also be considered as a beverage, like a sort of savory smoothie.
+And as you can drink it from a glass, it might also be considered as a beverage, like a sort of savory smoothie (at least, I do).

 But what if you don’t have good tomatoes at hand?

 In this article I’ll show you some tricks on how to make gazpacho drinks even without fresh tomatoes.

 Can you make gazpacho from canned tomatoes or from tomato juice?

 Bad news first: gazpacho’s taste comes from the freshness of its ingredients, so, unfortunately, if you use canned tomatoes or tomato juice, it won’t taste like real gazpacho.

 That’s why any kitchen lover (and any person in Spain) will tell you to please never ever use anything other than fresh tomatoes to make gazpacho.